 We connected around this time last year to discuss the Daisies’ live album, and here we talking about the new studio record.
 You guys work fast, man!

 That’s the other thing that’s weird about the Daisies.
 With pretty much every record that I’ve done with them, we’ve gone into a studio with absolutely nothing written.
 Everybody just kind of comes in with riffs or just very minimal song ideas or a verse or chorus.
-We get in a room for about 10 days, we write and we get anywhere between 17 and 25 of what I call ‘maps,’ Then, we go in and we start tracking.
+We get in a room for about 10 days, we write and we get anywhere between 17 and 25 of what I call ‘maps.’
+Then, we go in and we start tracking.
 As we’re tracking, we’re kind of changing things up and tweaking it as we go.
-Once we get it to, ‘Okay, here’s the format,’ then I’ll go – either sometimes by myself or with a couple of guys from the band – and start working on lyrics or song ideas – melodies and lyric stuff.
+Once we get it to, ‘Okay, here’s the format,’ I’ll go and start working on song ideas – melodies and lyric stuff – by myself or with a couple of guys from the band.
 Then, I’ll go in and start singing.
-Even when I start singing – especially working with [producer] Marti [Frederiksen] – even the melody is changing as I’m singing and we’re tweaking stuff.
-There are times when I’m singing a song, and Marti or I will go back and we’ll listen to it and there will be a line or something that’s just like, ‘Ugh, I can do better.’
-We’ll go back in the next day, tweak that, re-sing it and move on to the next song.
+Even when I start singing – especially working with [producer] Marti [Frederiksen] – the melody is changing as I’m singing and we’re tweaking stuff.
+There are times when I’m singing a song and Marti or I will go back and listen to it, and there will be a line or something that’s just like, ‘Ugh, I can do better.’
+We’ll go back in the next day and tweak that.
+Then, I’ll re-sing it and move on to the next song.
 But with pretty much everything that we’ve done – other than the live album, but the three studio records – we’ve gone in with nothing.

 We’ve written, recorded, mixed and mastered each one of the records in a month, maybe five weeks.
 Pretty much everything with the band is very quick, but we also do it very quick because we know we’re so scattered.
 We’ll usually meet in New York to write, and then we’ll come to Nashville – now that we’ve been working with Marti – and work until the record is done.
 We don’t take any days off; we’re usually in Monday to Monday every week, from probably 11 or 12 until 7, 8,9, 10 at night.
 We do that every day until the record’s done.